 - Learned Habit

 As a child grows, the world can seem confusing, full of new surroundings, people and places.
 Thumb sucking can continue to provide a feeling of security and comfort as a child navigates a new experience or new environment.
-Children can also develop a need to suck their thumbs before bed or when they need soothing.
+Children can also develop a need to suck their thumbs before bed to help them settle or when they need soothing.
 Between the ages of 7 and 11, one in every eight children in the UK are believed to have developed a thumb sucking habit.

 Should I be concerned about my child’s thumb sucking?